Wyko/essential_deathworlders/content/books/good-training/12-wargames.md

 "Heh, we gotta get used to heavy packs in low gravity.
 May as well start now."

-"…ayup."
+"...ayup."
 They limbered up, then set off at a hard pace.

 ---